ghilesZ/Testify/README.md

 ```

 ### Derivation
-Automatic derivation of generators is made for the following types:
+Automatic derivation of generators is made for the following *Non-inductive* types:
 - for basic types (unit, bool, char, int, float)
 - for tuples
 - for records
+- for sum types
 - for types who are attached a ```[@@satisying pred]``` annotation, we
   proceed to a rejection sampling using
   ```QCheck.find_example```.
 However, this can be avoided by